 - Airport Operators (e.g. Dublin Airport, Shannon Airport, Omani Airports);

 - Aircraft maintenance (e.g. Dublin Airspace, Ryanair, Aer Lingus);

 - Air Navigation Service Providers (e.g. Irish Aviation Authority)

-- Candidates should hold an honours primary degree (H2.1) or an equivalent professional qualification (ATCO; CPL); combined with 3 years of work experience in the aviation industry.
+- An equivalent professional qualification (ATCO, CPL) along with 3 years of work experience in the aviation industry.

-- Recent graduates (with less than 3 years relevant work experience or with work experience in a different industry) who have the equivalent of first class honours degree will be considered.
+- Recent graduates with less than 3 years relevant work experience in the aviation industry, or with work experience in a different industry, who have the equivalent of a first class Honours degree may be considered.